jutnhbr/ADViz-digital-contact-book/readme.md

 and follow the tutorials for your OS.
 If you wish, you can also use ````MongoDB Compass````, a GUI for MongoDB.

-#### PLEASE NOTE: There might be differences in the commands for different versions of NodeJS and MongoDB.
+#### PLEASE NOTE: There might be differences in the commands for different versions of MongoDB.
+This guide refers to Version 6.0

 ### 1. Code Checkout
 At first, you need to check out the repository.
 Open a terminal or Git CLI and navigate to a directory where you want to install ADViz